omonimus1/blog-jade-rubick/README.md

 - Posts organized by **tags**.
 - **Teasers** of posts are generated to front page with **infinite scroll** which gracefully degrades into **pagination**.
 - Allow readers to be notified of updates with **RSS feed** and email newsletter.
-- Contact Form.
+- Contact Form. (removed)

 ## Feel free to fork

 [![License: MIT](badge-mit.svg)](https://opensource.org/licenses/MIT)
 [![License: CC BY 4.0](badge-cc.svg)](https://creativecommons.org/licenses/by/4.0/)

-You are free to use this repo to create your own blog (code is MIT licensed).
-You may also use the written content in this blog however you like, provided that you [give appropriate credit](https://creativecommons.org/licenses/by/4.0) (CC BY 4.0).
+You are free to use this repo to create your own blog (code is MIT licensed) and I'm not the original author of it.
+However the content in this particular repo is mine -- contact me if you wish to use it.

 #### How to create your own blog with this repo